rapax00/3dthings/README.md

 I believe that the best way to learn and grow is by sharing and receiving knowledge.

-> All designs in this repo are under the MIT license.
+> All designs in this repository are licensed under the MIT License unless a LICENSE file is included inside a Thing folder.

 ### Mision